 Click Enable for each of the optional licenses you want to use: Threat, Malware, URL.
 Read the explanation of each license if you are unsure of whether you need it.

 If you have not registered, you can do so from this page.
-Click Register Device and follow the instructions.
+Click Request Register and follow the instructions.
 Please register before the evaluation license expires.

-For example, an enabled the Threat license should look like the following:
+For example, an enabled Threat license should look like the following:

-If you wired other interfaces, choose Device, then click the link in the Interfaces summary, and then click the interfaces type to view the list of interfaces.
+If you wired other interfaces, choose Device, then click the link in the Interfaces summary.

 Click the edit icon () for each interface to define the IP address and other settings.